 Submitting Your Lens

 Before submitting your Lens, make sure you have configured your project info.
 For more information about configuring your project info, please refer to the Configuring Project Info guide.
-Next, make sure you Lens meets the performance requirements detailed in the Performance and Optimization guide.
+Next, make sure your Lens meets the performance requirements detailed in the Performance and Optimization guide.
 Finally, make sure the Lens you are submitting meets our Submission Guidelines.

 To submit, select the

-Submit Lens button in the top left corner of Lens Studio.
+Publish Lens button in the top left corner of Lens Studio.
 This opens the

 Log Into Snapchat

 You'll now be prompted to log into Snapchat.
 The username and password are the same ones you use for your Snapchat account.

 Next, you'll be prompted to authorize Lens Studio.
 Click